bchavez/Coinbase.Pro/README.md

 ### Pagination
-A quick note about pagination.
-Consider the following diagram that illustrates the `Current Point In Time` over a paginable set of data with an item size 5 items per page:
+Some **Coinbase Pro** APIs are [paginable](https://docs.pro.coinbase.com/?r=1#pagination).
+However, **Coinbase Pro**'s paging can be [a little confusing](https://docs.pro.coinbase.com/?r=1#pagination) at first.
+So, let's review.
+Consider the following diagram below that illustrates the `Current Point In Time` over a paginable set of data with an item size of 5 items per page:
 ```
     Five Items Per Page (limit=5)